Community Supported Agriculture

 What we are doing

-Our CSA structure is changing up a bit this year to accommodate our changing product offerings.
-We will be offering shares through CSA "membership cards:" prepaid cards that can be used like a credit card at our multiple market locations for all of our products.
+Our CSA structure is a little different.
+We offer shares through CSA "membership cards:" prepaid cards that can be used like a credit card at our multiple market locations for all of our products.
 We offer, beef, lamb, goat, cheese, cow and goat creamline milk, cow and goat milk frozen custard and ice cream, goat milk soaps, wool products and more!
 By buying a membership card you get great savings on everything.

 You can learn more about how to be part of our CSA here.